kslee5838/kslee5838.github.io/_posts/2025-12-03-Marriage-at-sea.md

 - Mr. Maurice life faced forward his wife since then.
 - He longed for her stoutness and consideration.

+## Body
+I'm starting to interest at how a creatures outside of human being environment. they might have sorrow as well as own smartness.
+A whale, turtles and birds of wild life on wide sea was reffered this book.
+Maybe I nees another this kind of book.

 # AI mode bellow
 Beginning